Jack-Chagarr/fake_news_detection/README.md

 # 6. Conclusion

 PPL_ERNIE got better accuracy than Fine-tuned ERNIE.
 However, PPL_BERT, and PPL_GPT2 got better accuracy than PPL_ERNIE, it seems that ERNIE's knowledge encoding did not give positive impact to our task.
-Also, all the result got lower than 0.5 accuracy, which is lower than random probability 0.5, this approach seems not that valid.
+Also, all the result got lower than 50% accuracy, which is lower than random probability 50%, this approach seems not that valid for now.

 # 7. Reference